0nix/ggj21/twine/evidence_questioning.md

 "Really?"
 Bayer starts to question.
 "You presume to convict a man on owning one two many cold meats?
 That's the standard we will be going off on the Ministry now?"

 "Bayer, please."
 Sessler interjects.
-"Exactly how often can you afford to have a high ticket item on your kitchen that doesn't disappear in a day, hmm?
+"Exactly how often can you afford to have a high ticket item on your kitchen that doesn't disappear from the Intershop in a day,  hmm?
 Specially when, as the Agent has said, hams have not been in distribution for weeks?"

 Bayer motions to answer immediately, but pauses for thought.
-"I certainly have not had ham in a few months.
-If anything I'd like to stop Albert Hassel to ask where got them."
+"It has certainly been a few months since I've eaten any ham.
+If anything, I'd like to stop Albert Hassel to ask where got them."
 Sessler continues, smugly.

 "It's very simple, Sessler."
 Bayer says, with a bit of a laugh.
 "He froze them.
 He froze them!
 You want to detain people for using their freezers, Lieutenant.
 Honestly.
 I don't blame the Agent for think it's odd but there are simpler explanations that do not require government resources."

-"This line of questioning is beyond silly, Agent.
+"This line of questioning is irrelevant, Agent.
 I move to expunge it from record and move on."
 Bayer says. /n/n "Nonsense, Agent.
 There is a reasonable fear of contraband with foods that did not come from state stores."
 Sessler says, huffing with discontent.

 _Option 1_